Chirag-ahir/SFC-Preparation/README.md

 What is salesforce?<br>
 Salesforce is a cloud-based CRM platform that helps business to manage their sales, marketing and customer service activities.

+What is object?<br>
+Object in salesforc represents a entity which stores particular type of information in our database.

+[Table in DB represent as a object for SFC]
+[Column in table represent as a field for SFC]
+[Row is table represnt as a record for SFC]

 What is validation rules?<br>
 Validation rule used to validate data when entering data into salesforce.